massimobonanni/mslearn-azure-developer/instructions/azure-functions/01-functions-create-vscode-http.md

 * [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools#installing) version 4.x.

-    > <span style="color:red">**Note**:</span> If you have any issues running the function uninstall any existing version of Azure Functions Core Tools on your system, and then reinstall.
+    > <span style="color:red">**Note**:</span> If you have any issues running the function, uninstall any existing version of Azure Functions Core Tools on your system, and then reinstall.

 ## Create your local project